Personal Expenses Explained

-Every student needs a budget for personal expenses such as personal items, laundry, going to a movie, or buying a pizza.
+All students need to have a budget for personal expenses such as personal items, laundry, going to the movies, or buying a pizza.

-- Non-resident students usually have increased transportation expenses due to trips home during holiday breaks
+- Non-resident students usually have increased transportation expenses due to trips home during the holiday breaks.

 Personal expenses are costs that are beyond your tuition and fees, room and board, books and supplies, and transportation.